davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 Note: the commands below contain a placeholder password&mdash;`<mypassword>`&mdash;which you should replace with an appropriate password to use with your Datadog MySQL user account.

-First, connect my MySQL as the root user and execute these queries:
+First, connect to my MySQL as the root user and execute these queries:

 `CREATE USER 'datadog'@'localhost' IDENTIFIED BY '<mypassword>';`